Casino regulations under the Bank Secrecy Act: Transaction reporting

 Currency transactions that occur within a single Gaming Day (the normal 24-hour period that any casino uses for accounting and business reporting), whether the currency is paid into the casino, paid out, or exchanged (in the case of foreign currency exchanges), in excess of $10,000 requires the completion of a Currency Transaction Report (CTR, FinCEN Form 112) and must contain enough information to accurately identify the individual(s) transacting the currency.

-For example, if a man walks into a casino and stops at the blackjack tables and buys into the game for $12,000 (using cash), a CTR must be completed by the casino and filed with the IRS.
-In this example, currency is paid into the casino in the form of cash and happened within the unique 24-hour Gaming Day of the casino.
+For example, if a man walks into a casino, stops at the blackjack tables and buys into the game for $12,000 (using cash), a CTR must be completed by the casino and filed with the IRS.
+In this example, the currency is paid into the casino in the form of cash, which happens within the unique 24-hour Gaming Day of the casino.

-Here is an example of a cash out transaction: the established Gaming Day of a certain casino begins at 1:00 am and ends at 12:59 am.
+Here is an example of a cash-out transaction: the established Gaming Day of a certain casino begins at 1:00 am and ends at 12:59 am.
 At 6:30 am, a woman takes $6,400 in slot machine tickets to the main cage of the casino and requests payment in all $20 bills.
 Later that day, at around 7:10 pm, the same woman approaches another cash cage on the opposite side of the casino and exchanges $4,000 in blackjack chips for cash.
-Because $10,400 was paid out in cash to a single individual in a single Gaming Day, a CTR must be filed by the casino to report the Cash Out transaction, because it is above the $10,000 threshold.
+Because $10,400 was paid out in cash to a single individual on a single Gaming Day, a CTR must be filed by the casino to report the Cash Out transaction, because it is above the $10,000 threshold.

 Because multiple transactions are aggregated for the purpose of Title 31 reporting, casinos create tracking programs to identify large transactions and automatically aggregate them in real time to ensure that they are compliant with the regulations.

 Suspicious activity

 Many criminals, such as those interested in tax evasion and money laundering, have researched the Title 31 requirements and have created a number of strategies to avoid detection of their activities by circumventing the reporting requirements.
-When these activities are discovered, casino staff are required to file a Suspicious Activity Report (SAR, FinCEN Form 114) to report the suspicious activities.
+When these activities are discovered, casino staff are required to file a Suspicious Activity Report (SAR) to report the suspicious activities.
 Because there are many types of suspicious activities, it is required that casino personnel receive Title 31 training to avoid penalty and remain compliant.

 Two of the most popular strategies for circumventing CTR reporting are structuring and minimal gaming.